inaitech/inai-web-sample-integration/dropin-checkout/client/vanilla/README.md

     - amount=100
     - currency=INR
 3. Run commands`yarn install` to install dependencies & then `yarn start` to the start the server.
+4. Navigate to `/inai-web-sample-integration/dropin-checkout/client/vanilla/pages/checkout.html` and update the value of external_id and token.
-4. Navigate to `/inai-web-sample-integration/dropin-checkout/client/vanilla/index.html` and Go Live to run your frontend server.
+5. Navigate to `/inai-web-sample-integration/dropin-checkout/client/vanilla/index.html` and Go Live to run your frontend server.

 ## FAQs
 <TBA>